chanzuckerberg/sorbet-rails/README.md

 # -- config/initializers/sorbet_rails.rb
 SorbetRails::ModelRbiFormatter.register_plugin(MyCustomPlugin)
 ```
-The default plugins and other customizations are defined [here](https://github.com/chanzuckerberg/sorbet-rails/blob/master/lib/sorbet-rails/model_plugins/plugins.rb).

 ### Enabling built-in plugins

-sorbet-rails comes with a handful of gem plugins that can be enabled in the sorbet-rails initializer.
+sorbet-rails comes with a handful of gem plugins that can be enabled in an initializer.
 You can pass enabled gem plugins to `config.enabled_gem_plugins`, like so:

 ```ruby
 # -- config/initializers/sorbet_rails.rb